This post may contain affiliate links. Please read my disclosure for more info.

 I feel your pain.

 Finding your way out of a creative block box can be frustrating but not impossible.
 There are many tools, tips and tricks to keep you at your most inspired.
-I’ve tried almost all of them – unless of course, there’s some weird mountain trekking the Himalyas whilst telling stories aloud or jumping out of planes screaming at the moon and stars to grant you your creative genius back – haven’t done those.
+I’ve tried almost all of them – unless of course, there’s some weird mountain trekking the Himalayas whilst telling stories aloud or jumping out of planes screaming at the moon and stars to grant you your creative genius back – haven’t done those.

 When you experience creative blocks, there are several things going on in that big ol’ brain of yours: